TW: medical triggers/needles, time/memory loss, blood, PTSD dreams, referenced past child abuse/neglect

 “But what?”
 He had this annoying grin on his face that meant he knew exactly what I was thinking.
 I couldn’t take it personally, though.
 I was too busy being shocked.
 It wasn’t that I didn’t think older ace people existed.
 It was just… hard to think about.
 Older lesbians, sure.
 You ran into them from time to time.
 Older gay men.
 But aces, trans people, genderqueer kids, like my Canterbury friends?

-“Asexuality wasn’t invented in 2012, you know,” Isaiah added with a little smile
+“Asexuality wasn’t invented in twenty-twelve, you know,” Isaiah added with a little smile.

 “For somebody who isn’t a Sulfur,” I griped, “you’re very good at this.”

 “I’d blame it on being a dad, but I’ve been doing it to Robin for thirty years.”

 “Robin is your…” I hesitated on the word.